redmix-run/redmix/docs/docs/builds.md

 > ⚠ **Work in Progress** ⚠️
 >
 > There's more to document here.
-In the meantime, you can check our [community forum](https://community.redwoodjs.com/search?q=yarn%20rw%20build) for answers.
+In the meantime, you can check the RedwoodJS [community forum](https://community.redwoodjs.com/search?q=yarn%20rw%20build) for answers.
 >
 > Want to contribute?
-Redwood welcomes contributions and loves helping people become contributors.
+Redmix welcomes contributions and loves helping people become contributors.
-> You can edit this doc [here](https://github.com/redwoodjs/redwoodjs.com/blob/main/docs/builds.md).
+> You can edit this doc [here](https://github.com/redmix-run/redmix.run/blob/main/docs/builds.md).
 > If you have any questions, just ask for help!
-We're active on the [forums](https://community.redwoodjs.com/c/contributing/9) and on [discord](https://discord.com/channels/679514959968993311/747258086569541703).

 ## API